-1 To the 35th Regular Convention Resolution: 2-03 - 2025 2 Floor Committee: Mercy/Life Together & Leadership [Overture 2-03 - 2025, CW (page 67)] 3 4 To Continue and Establish New Ministry to Next Gene eration Leaders in the FLGA District 5 6 WHEREAS, Our Lord encourages His disciples to "look, I tell you, lift up your eyes and see that the fields are white for harvest," (John 4); and 7 8 9 10 11 was 47 years of age and "[c]ompared to U.S. Census estimates, our congregations are disproportionately long on seniors 65 and older (they make up 24 percent of total baptized 12 13 14 15 supporting ministry to younger generations including the Middle School Gathering, High School Youth programming, and support for campus ministries on the various campuses in the 16 17 WHEREAS, This ministry continues to be vital in the continue new avenues for the Gospel to be brought to those out 18 19 Resolved, That the District continues support of ministry to no middle and high school as well as those in campus min 20 21 Resolved, That the District seek new ways to engage next general of the church. eration leaders, for the sake of the growth
+1 To the 35th Regular Convention Resolution: 2-03 - 2025 2 Floor Committee: Mercy/Life Together & Leadership [Overture 2-03 - 2025, CW (page 67)] 3 4 To Continue and Establish New Ministry to Next Gene eration Leaders in the FLGA District 5 6 WHEREAS, Our Lord encourages His disciples to "look, I tell you, lift up your eyes and see that the fields are white for harvest," (John 4); and 7 8 9 10 11 WHEREAS, The average member of the Lutheran Church-Missouri Synod (hereafter LCMS) in 2015 was 47 years of age and "[c]ompared to U.S. Census estimates, our congregations are disproportionately long on seniors 65 and older (they make up 24 percent of total baptized membership) and short on young adults ages 18-34 (15 percent)."
+(LCMS Reporter "Annual Statistic Reporting: Beyond the Numbers" November 18, 2016); and 12 13 14 15 supporting ministry to younger generations including the Middle School Gathering, High Scho 16 17 WHEREAS, This ministry continues to be vital in the continue new avenues for the Gospel to be brought to those out 18 19 Resolved, That the District continues support of ministry to no middle and high school as well as those in campus min 20 21 Resolved, That the District seek new ways to engage next general of the church. eration leaders, for the sake of the growth